 Tooth Bonding What to Expect

-Patients can enjoy their new smile immediately after their treatment.
+Patients can enjoy their new smiles immediately after their treatment.
 Dr. Deckard will discuss any aftercare instructions after the procedure.
-Be sure to follow the aftercare instructions to ensure your newly bonded teeth remain stable and healthy.
+The downside to choosing tooth bonding is that it is not as durable as porcelain veneers or dental crowns.
+The results can last anywhere from three to ten years the tooth is properly maintained.
+Dr. Deckard highly recommends avoiding chewing on hard foods or items.
+Doing so can chip the bonding material.
+This includes chewing on ice, pen caps, your finger nails, hard candy, etc. Be sure to follow the aftercare instructions to ensure your newly bonded teeth remain stable and healthy.
 With routine dental visits and good oral hygiene, tooth bonding can last for many years.

 Schedule A Consultation